soylentOrange/sdarr/README.md

 Technical Note 2050 by E. Lucon](https://doi.org/10.6028/NIST.TN.2050)
 or in [Graham & Adler (2011)](https://doi.org/10.1520/JTE103038).

-As the original algorithm heavily uses linear regressions, a faster version was implemented here, which finds the optimum region for linear fitting by random sub-sampling.
+As the SDAR-algorithm, implemented in `sdarr()`, heavily uses linear regressions, a faster version `sdarr.lazy()` was implemented, which finds the optimum region for linear fitting by random sub-sampling.

 ## Installation